New observables for testing Bell inequalities in $W$ boson pair production: New observables in semi-leptonic decay mode

 and the expectation value of $\hatSij{xy}$, $E(\hatSij{xy})$, is directly determined by the quadrupole distribution of the decay products with $E(\hatSij{xy})=10\av{\frakq_{xy}}$, as shown in Fig.~\ref{fig:eigSxy}.

-We first consider the decay channel $W^+(\to \ell^+ \nu_\ell)W^-(\to jj)$.
+We first consider the decay channel $W^+(\to \ell^+ \nu_\ell)W^-(\to jj)$, where the lepton $\ell$ is electron or muon.
 In this channel, both the angular momentum of $W^+$ and the linear polarization of $W^-$ can be determined correctly.
 Therefore, we choose to measure the correlation between the angular momentum of $W^+$ and the \newobs of $W^-$ to test the Bell inequalities in this channel, and the new Bell observable is defined as

 where $(x_i,y_i)$ are the coordinates in the rest frame of $W^-$, and $\vec{a}_i$ are the directions in the rest frame of $W^+$.